-Address 8 Lower Beach Road, Ashton NZRA Reserve Category Recreation and Ecological Linkage Total Size (in ha)Subject to survey - approx. 6.5 has
+Address 8 Lower Beach Road, Ashton NZRA Reserve Category Recreation and Ecological Linkage Total Size (in ha) Subject to survey - approx. 6.5 ha

 The reserve is made up of three land areas.
 The eastern land parcel, Part RS 33274 TP 6440, is fully within the scope of this plan.
 The central land parcel, to the east of Lower Beach Road, Lot 9 DP 47346, is only partially within scope.
 The land parcel to the west of Lower Beach Road, RS 33496 SO 3924, is also only partially within scope.
 The area included in the scope of this plan is shown in a green outline on the overleaf map.
+RS 33274 TP 6440 was declared reserve and classified in 2024.